martynas199/EliteBooker-frontend/BEAUTICIAN_SELECTION_FLOW.md

 - Back button to return to specialist selection
 - Selected specialist's profile picture and name
-- Title: "Services by [Beautician Name]"
+- Title: "Services by [Specialist Name]"
 - Grid of service cards

 **Service Card Shows**: